ultimate guide to buying china tiles

 The location of a company can often provide clues about its nature.
 Companies located in industrial or manufacturing regions are more likely to be manufacturers, while those in other production cities are often trading companies.

 In addition, the warehouse location for loading tiles can also serve as an indicator.
-If you’re sourcing several tile models and they’re coming from different warehouses, these products are likely manufactured by different factories and consolidated by a trading company.
+If you’re sourcing several tile models and they’re coming from different warehouses, these products are likely coming from different factories — someone is consolidating them for you, and that someone is a trading company.

 3. Speak with Factory Workers:

 If you can visit the factory, you can try speaking with the factory workers to get more direct information.
 Management might say they are manufacturers when they might be a trading company.
-At the same time, observe the communication between the salesperson and the workers, the familiarity with the factory and the products displayed in the showroom, etc., and trust you will know whether this salesperson is from the factory or not.
+At the same time, observe the communication between the salesperson and the workers, the familiarity with the factory production, the machinery and the products displayed in the showroom, will tells you more than anything they say.

 Pricing Factors in the Chinese Tile Market